maliang26/apec/content/en/authors/BingbingLiu/index.md

 ---

 <!-- My current research uses the mechanistic niche model to explore the effects of climate change on the thermal regulation behavior and activity time of *Gloydius shedaoensis*, so as to explore whether climate change will lead to mismatch between *Gloydius shedaoensis* and its food resources. -->
+Bingbing was an undergraduate student at Sun Yat-sen University (Class of 2021), conducted research under Liang Ma’s supervision in collaboration with Junqi Fan on phenological mismatches between the Shedao pit viper and migratory passerines.